remmover/Personal-assistant-v02/README.md

-# poetry_Docker
+# personal assistant

-Added Abstract class
+Added VE poetry

 Instructions for installing a personal assistant with a command line interface: